junxit/us-congress-bills-110/metadata.md

 - 2007-04-19 — Introduced in House
 - 2007-04-19 — Introduced in House
 - 2007-04-19 — Referred to the House Committee on Education and Labor.
+- 2007-05-07 — Considered under suspension of the rules. (consideration: CR H4519-4520)
+- 2007-05-07 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+325.
+- 2007-05-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-07 — Mr. Altmire moved to suspend the rules and agree to the resolution, as amended.
+- 2007-05-07 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H4519)
+- 2007-05-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4519)